gmateesc/ContainerizedWebApp/README.md

-* checking for errors returned by the invoked functions; as shown in the screenshot, the convT2E function is invoked from the user function main.lightFuse();
+* checking for errors returned by the invoked functions; as shown in the screenshot, the convT2E function is invoked from the user function main.lightFuse(), so the lightFuse() function should check for the outcome of the convT2E();

-* when possible, the developer should add code to recover from the error.
+* when possible, the developer should add code to recover from the error;

-* add logging/debugging statements to the code, to facilitate detecting abnormal program behavior;
+* should add logging/debugging statements to the code, to facilitate detecting abnormal program behavior;

-* develop unit tests and coverage test for the code.
+* should develop unit tests and coverage test for the code.